Ringo Starr: 2010–2019: Five albums and Ringo Starr & His All-Star Band 30th Anniversary Tour

 In January 2015, Starr tweeted the title of his new studio album Postcards from Paradise.
 The album came a few weeks in advance of Starr's induction into the Rock and Roll Hall of Fame, and was released on 31 March 2015 to mixed to positive reviews.
 Later that month, Starr and his band announced a forthcoming Summer 2016 Tour of the US.
 Full production began in June 2016 in Syracuse.

-On 7 July 2017 (his 77th birthday), Starr released "Give More Love" as a single, which was followed two months later by his nineteenth studio album, also titled Give More Love and issued by UM^{e}.
+On 7 July 2017 (his 77th birthday), Starr released "Give More Love" as a single, which was followed two months later by his nineteenth studio album, also titled Give More Love and issued by UMe.
 The album includes appearances by McCartney, as well as frequent collaborators such as Joe Walsh, David A. Stewart, Gary Nicholson and members of the All-Starr Band.

 In June 2018, Starr embarked on a 44-date tour across Europe and North America with his All-Starr Band.
 As part of the tour, he performed two consecutive concerts at the Menora Mivtachim Arena in Tel Aviv, where he shared a message of "peace and love" with his fans.
 These shows marked his first performances in Israel, making him the second former Beatle to play in the country after Paul McCartney's 2008 concert in Tel Aviv.

-On 13 September 2019, Starr announced the upcoming release of his 20th album, What's My Name, to be released by UM^{e} on 25 October 2019.
+On 13 September 2019, Starr announced the upcoming release of his 20th album, What's My Name, to be released by UMe on 25 October 2019.
 He recorded the album in his home studio, Roccabella West in Los Angeles.

-2020s
+2020–present

 In celebration of his 80th birthday in July 2020, Starr organised a live-streamed concert featuring appearances by many of his friends and collaborators including McCartney, Walsh, Ben Harper, Dave Grohl, Sheryl Crow, Sheila E. and Willie Nelson.
 The show replaced his annual public birthday celebration at the Capitol Records Building, which was cancelled due to the COVID-19 pandemic.

 On 16 December 2020, Starr released the song "Here's to the Nights".
 An accompanying video was released on 18 December.
 The song of peace, love and friendship was written by Diane Warren and features a group of his friends, including McCartney, Joe Walsh, Corinne Bailey Rae, Eric Burdon, Sheryl Crow, Finneas, Dave Grohl, Ben Harper, Lenny Kravitz, Jenny Lewis, Steve Lukather, Chris Stapleton and Yola.
 The song was the lead single from his EP Zoom In, which was released on 19 March 2021 via UMe.

 On 16 March 2021, Starr stated in an interview with Esquire that it was unlikely that he would record another full-length album, preferring to release EPs instead.
 On 24 September that year, he released the EP Change the World, a sequel to the previous EP Zoom In.